riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 <img src="../images/posts/package-based-architecture-part-1/load-order-crash.png" class="img-responsive" />

 As the console log suggests, the problem is that if we attempt to load our schema file before the collection file, we'll be attempting to attach our schema onto a customers collection that is not yet defined.

+So this illustrates how you can control the load order of a package, the files get loaded in the order they are specified in the `addFiles` array.
+This can be a much more elegant solution to load order issues compared to a traditional Meteor application where you would need to create nested folders or rename files.

 ##Creating the newest customer package
 OK, time to package up some of our UI elements.
 The `customertracker-newest` package will be responsible for the "most recently acquired" section of our UI, i.e.